2016 Season re-cap - Louis Joseph-Meade

 After I recovered I received the good news that I had been selected for the National Downhill team and I had the opportunity to race World Cups!
 The first World Cup I headed up to Fort William, and it felt amazing representing the country at home, the crowd was amazing!
 I also managed to fund Lenzerheide, Switzerland and Leogang, Austria.
 Unfortunately I didn’t qualify at any of the World Cups, at Fort William I punctured, Austria I crashed and Switzerland I snapped my mech but I was and am humbled for the opportunity.
 I also learnt a lot from the World Cups racing and riding with the best in the world and I brought away many positives, I know that with a clean run I could have qualified and looking at the splits in Austria I was sitting in 16th with more to come before I crashed.

-I woke up this morning to find these amazing christian louboutin daffodile 160 heels on Net-A-Porter in an amazing yellow/lime shade called Charteuse.
-The colour is stunning and as you know I am obsessed with yellows.
+I woke up this morning to find these amazing christian louboutin Daffodile 160 heels on Net-A-Porter in an amazing yellow/lime shade called Charteuse.
+The color is stunning and as you know I am obsessed with yellows.
 Even though they only work out to roughly 4" in steepness I still think the 6.5" inch heel is too much for me, I'm convinced I would not be very stable in them due to being so high off the ground.
 Have any of you tried the Daffodile yet?
 It's so gorgeous!
-This has to be my favourite shade for the Daffodile to come in!
+This has to be my favorite shade for the Daffodile to come in!
 You can see Kim Kardashian wearing these Louboutin Daffodile shoes here as well.

-I have to thank Revolution Bike Park for their amazing support this year, it wouldn’t be possible without them along with Renthal Cycling, Trailhead, A line coaching, Dirt pro and DG Mills.
+I have to thank Revolution Bike Park for their amazing support this year, it wouldn’t be possible without them along with Renthal Cycling, Trailhead, A-line coaching, Dirt pro and DG Mills.